michalisFr/last_will/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
-This will make the necessary files executable, create a virtual environment and install all the necessary packages, then open the GUI.
+This will run pipenv and install all the necessary dependencies, then open the GUI.

 ## How it works